TheRealLoneLee/Lunara-Bot/README.md

 *(In order of prioritisation, the following is planned to be added)*

-- Commands handler directory with each command having its own file to be called upon only when needed.
+- ~~Commands handler directory with each command having its own file to be called upon only when needed.~~

 - Logging in channels, a command to setup logging will be made that allows defining which actions are to be logged in which channels, this will then be saved to a configuration file which the bot will read upon startup in the main bot.lua file.

 - Moderation commands such as timeout, ban, kick etc.

--Role selection (fairly straight forward)
+- Role selection (fairly straight forward)

--Rule verification
+- Rule verification

 - Ticket system (fairly straight forward)